- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 Cardiology

 Cardiology’s burnout pattern differs from the others.
-Emotional fatigue is less common in this specialty, but physical fatigue and system-related stress are pronounced.
+Emotional fatigue is the least common in this specialty, but physical fatigue and system-related stress are pronounced.
 Clinicians reported that administrative and operational tasks — documentation requirements, payer interactions, and prior authorizations — play a central role in shaping the workday.

 These responsibilities often extend beyond scheduled hours.
 Securing approvals, completing follow-up documentation, and managing communication with insurance providers can take significant time, sometimes overshadowing the clinical aspects of the job.
 Many clinicians noted that these processes interrupt their workflow and lead to longer, more fragmented days.